-Krokodil's third album is reputedly their only progressive effort, and probably the only one worth hearing.
-You can tell that they're coming from a folk background, to which they've added some wigged-out psych and what sounds like a Mark II Mellotron, which figures, given the date.
-Some of the material slightly outstays its welcome, if I'm going to be honest, but the overall vibe is pretty good, with the folk stuff colliding head-on with some dark, distorted guitar work straight out of the Edgar Broughton Band songbook.
-Probably.
+Krokodil's third album, 1971's An Invisible World Revealed, is reputedly their only progressive effort and probably the only one worth hearing.
+You can tell that they're coming from a folk background, to which they've added some wigged-out psych, although some of the material slightly outstays its welcome, if I'm going to be honest.
+The overall vibe is pretty good, though, the folk stuff colliding head-on with some dark, distorted guitar work straight out of the Edgar Broughton Band songbook.

-As for Terry Stevens' 'Tron, Lady Of Attraction has a few brass chords, with some superb pitchbend work, far smoother than even the best set-up M400, plus a quick burst of strings, while Green Fly has some nice upfront strings.
-The druggy Odyssey In Om is the album's 'Tron highlight, though, with a rich, almost unaccompanied Mellotron strings part with some stoned-out narration over it, in the obligatory German accent.
-More of the same later in the song, this time underpinned by flutes, with a strings melody tagged on, making for a very worthwhile 'Tron effort.
+As for Terry Stevens' Mellotron (the then-new Dierks' Studio M400), Lady Of Attraction has a few brass chords, plus a quick burst of strings, with more upfront strings on Green Fly.
+The druggy Odyssey In Om is the album's Mellotron highlight, though, a rich, almost unaccompanied Mellotron strings part backing some stoned-out narration, in the obligatory German accent.
+More of the same later in the song, this time underpinned by flutes, with a strings melody tagged on, making for a very worthwhile Mellotron effort.